Overdue Sequels

 MIA Since: Blast Corps (1997)

 It wasn’t initially clear who got custody of Blast Corps after Nintendo and Rare divorced, but it turns out that Microsoft deserves the blame for not making a Blast Corps sequel.
 (In fairness, I’m not entirely sure that the game even needs a sequel.
 After all, the replay value on the original is nearly infinite and I still play the game on a semi-regular basis decades after its release.)
 Still, I’ve always thought Blast Corps would make for a great multiplayer game.
 It would be a fantastic cooperative experience, and deciding which player uses which vehicle would add another layer of strategy to the game.
 Of course, Blast Corps would make for one heck of a competitive game as well, and I can only imagine how awesome it would be to switch from one vehicle to the next in an attempt to destroy your opponent.
 Knocking down buildings is fun, but using a robot to crush your friend as he frantically tries to escape in the A-Team van sounds even more fun.
-With the release of Rare Replay a new generation of gamers was introduced to Blast Corps, so hopefully there’s enough of a following to warrant a sequel.
+The release of Rare Replay introduced a new generation of gamers to Blast Corps, and the game’s also available to Nintendo Online subscribers.
+Blast Corps would be the perfect showcase for Microsoft’s “eVeRyThInG’s aN xBoX” campaign, but I doubt any of the higher-ups at Xbox even realize that the game exists.

 1